inspec/inspec/docs-chef-io/content/inspec/install.md

 Starting with **Chef InSpec 6**, you must provide a Chef License key the first time you run Chef InSpec.
 If you don't already have one, you can [generate a license key](#generate-a-license-key) in the Chef InSpec CLI.

-Chef Licenses are available in several tiers.
+Chef licenses are available in several tiers.
 For more information, please see LINK TODO.

 {{< note >}}

-Existing commercial customers of Progress Chef may use your asset serial number from the [Progress support portal](https://community.progress.com/s/products/chef) as a license key.
-For further details, see LINK TODO.
+Existing commercial customers of Progress Chef may use an asset serial number from the [Progress support portal](https://community.progress.com/s/products/chef) as a license key.

 {{< /note >}}